User1000/Appy.GitDb/README.md

 # Appy.GitDb

-Appy.GitDb is a set of packages and applications to use Git as a NoSql database
+Appy.GitDb is a set of packages and applications to use Git as a NoSql database.
+This fork is created for .net core framework.

 ## Getting Started